tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 - Understand and use basic JavaScript coding concepts and features
 - Understand the difference between [mutable and immutable (const) variables](#declaring-variables)
-- Understand the difference between code [expressions versus statements](#expressions-versus-statements)
+- Understand the difference between code [expressions and statements](#expressions-versus-statements)
-- Explain the relationship between javascript [functions](#functions) and [objects](#objects)
+- Explain the relationship between JavaScript [functions](#functions) and [objects](#objects)
-- Understand that the scope of variables is limited to [delineated code blocks](/javascript1/variable-scope) and within [functions](#functions)
+- Understand that the scope of variables is limited to [delineated code blocks](#variable-scope) and within [functions](#functions)
 - Understand that a [closure](#closures) captures variables referenced within its scope
 - Create and apply [anonymous functions](#anonymous-functions) to fluent style code
 - Compare [arrow functions](#arrow-functions) and regular function syntax
-- Understand how JavaScripts built-in [array](#arrays) type and its [associated methods](#array-cheatsheet) can be used with arrow-functions to process data
+- Understand how JavaScripts built-in [array](#arrays) type and its [associated methods](#array-cheatsheet) can be used with arrow functions to process data
 - Explain JavaScript’s [prototype mechanism](#prototype-class-mechanism) for creating classes from functions
-- Create [ES6 style classes](#ecmascript-6-class-syntax) with constructors and getters
+- Create [ES6-style classes](#ecmascript-6-class-syntax) with constructors and getters
-- Compare object oriented [polymorphism](#polymorphism) to [dependency injection](#dependency-injection) through functions
+- Compare object-oriented [polymorphism](#polymorphism) to [dependency injection](#dependency-injection) through functions

 ## Introduction

-In the late 90s the mood was right for a language that was small and simple and with executable files small enough to be distributed over the web.
-Originally Java was meant to be that language but, while it quickly gained traction as a language for building general purpose applications and server-side middleware, it never really took off in the browser.
-Something even simpler, and better integrated with the Document Object Model (DOM) of HTML pages was required to add basic interaction to web pages.
+In the late 90s, the mood was right for a language that was small and simple and with executable files small enough to be distributed over the web.
+Originally Java was meant to be that language but, while it quickly gained traction as a language for building general-purpose applications and server-side middleware, it never really took off in the browser.
+Something even simpler, and better integrated with the Document Object Model (DOM) of HTML pages, was required to add basic interaction to web pages.

 Brendan Eich was hired by Netscape in 1995 to integrate a Scheme interpreter into their browser for this purpose.
 No messy deployment of Java bytecode bundles—the browser would have been able to run Scheme scripts embedded directly into web pages.
 This would have been awesome.
 Unfortunately, for reasons that were largely political and marketing related, it was felt that something more superficially resembling Java was required.
 Thus, Eich created a prototype scripting language in 2 weeks that eventually became JavaScript.
 As we will see, it is syntactically familiar for Java developers.
 Under the hood, however, it follows quite a different paradigm.

 The fact it was initially rushed to market, the fact that browser makers seemingly had difficulty early on making standards-compliant implementations, and a couple of regrettable decisions at first regarding things like scoping semantics, meant that JavaScript developed something of a bad name.
 It’s also possible that there was some inherent snobbiness amongst computer science types that, since JavaScript was not a compiled language, it must inevitably lead to armageddon.
 Somehow, however, it survived and began the “web 2.0” phenomenon of what we now refer to as rich, client-side “web apps”.
-It has also matured and, with the EcmaScript 6 (ES6) and up versions, has actually become quite an elegant little multi paradigm language.
+It has also matured and, with the ECMAScript 6 (ES6) and up versions, has actually become quite an elegant little multiparadigm language.

 The following introduction to JavaScript assumes a reasonable knowledge of programming in another imperative language such as Python or Java.